MasterOfTheTiger/2048-Sidebar/README.md

 # 2048

-This is going to be a 2048 sidebar extension for Firefox.
+This is a 2048 sidebar extension for Firefox.

 Forked from [2048 Web Extension](https://github.com/TiLied/2048-WebExtension)

+Which was based itself from the original [2048](https://github.com/gabrielecirulli/2048)

 ### Screenshot